radeksulc/ibm-bai-workshop/labs/ai/README.md

 ## Business Process Recommendation

-A notebook that shows how to use Business Automation Insight data to create a recommendation service for a Claim approval process.
+This is #1 Jyputer Notebook of the workshop that shows how to use Business Automation Insight data to create a recommendation service for a Claim approval process.

 [BPM recommendation service with BAI.ipynb](notebooks/BPM%20recommendation%20service%20with%20BAI.ipynb)